What is Vasoactive Intestinal Peptide (VIP) peptide?

 VIP impacts lung function through the following two pathways.
 The first mechanism alters pulmonary vascular remodeling in response to inflammation by suppressing a peptide called NFAT, which is known to activate T cells, leading to increased inflammation.
 In particular, NFAT suppression may play a very important role in preventing pulmonary fibrosis, the end stage of diverse inflammatory conditions such as COPD, sarcoidosis, etc.

-Smooth muscle cell proliferation is one of the long-term consequences of lung inflammation and is a particular challenge in bronchial asthma that has been uncontrolled for extended periods.
+Smooth muscle cell proliferation is one of the long-term consequences of lung inflammation and is a challenge in bronchial asthma that has been uncontrolled for extended periods.
 VIP is a potential molecule that inhibits smooth muscle proliferation.

 Preliminary research shows that VIP lowers blood pressure in the pulmonary artery, leading to increased cardiac output and improved venous oxygen saturation.